 - Colonoscopy, CT colonography, or sigmoidoscopy for people age 50 and over (or earlier if high risk)

-See the American Cancer Society Guidelines for the Early Detection of Cancer and see a doctor to discuss the best plan for early cancer detection in your case.
+Finding cancer early improves the chances of it being treated successfully.
+See the American Cancer Society Guidelines for the Early Detection of Cancer and talk with your doctor about the best plan for you.

 Last Medical Review: 10/09/2014